AAS Members access to ScrapStore at Scrapantics Dundee

 We continue to host our regular meet ups for distinct groups (e.g. by region) monthly, online.

-Members will receive event specifics and details to join the online sessions hosted on Zoom in the monthly Members Bulletin.
+Members will receive event specifics and details to join the online sessions hosted on Zoom in the monthly AAS Members Bulletin (see archive below).

 If you’ve not Zoomed before, find out more about How to Join a Zoom meeting or email us as we are happy to give you a gentle introduction.